concur/developer.concur.com/api-reference/direct-connects/hotel-service-2/Headers.markdown

 layout: reference
 ---

+Concur will send the username and password in both the HTTP header and the SOAP header.
+The HTTP header, please refer to <Headers page>

 # HTTP Headers

 Concur will send the following HTTP headers in every request.
 The contents of the Authentication header will be repeated in the SOAP pay-load.